Adamskoullos/ProDev/README.md

 ![UC-06438674-3733-445e-9c6c-b819765ec7d4](https://user-images.githubusercontent.com/73107656/114021189-58df9300-9868-11eb-801c-956327eb4461.jpg)

-**Vue 3 & Firebase**: This course taught me how build components, composables and use many of the Vue directives.
-How to make data reactive and pass properties from component to component and how to pull a project together.
+**Vue 3 & Firebase**: This course taught me the patterns used when building components, composables and how to use many of the Vue directives.
+How to make data reactive and pass properties from component to component, how to emit events up and act on them and how to pull a project together.
 This course provided many insights into how to work with firebase when using Vue.

 ![UC-4e6c8262-31bd-4897-92df-ab7ff084033e](https://user-images.githubusercontent.com/73107656/114021319-7c0a4280-9868-11eb-9f6b-b36f6b85bd6e.jpg)